ATPAustinPeng/sorting-algorithm-database/README.md

 Here, I will be describing how each algorithm sorts, explaining the best and worst case inputs, and sharing other important ideas about each algorithm.

-Note: All the information I cover here are based off my implentation of each sorting algorithm.
+Note: All the information I cover here are based off my implementation of each sorting algorithm.
 There are too many variations of each sorting algorithm and I cannot possibly cover them all.

 ### Bubble Sort